Concorde: Supersonic Transport Aircraft Committee

 STAC stated that an SST would have economic performance similar to existing subsonic types.
-A significant problem is that lift is not generated the same way at supersonic and subsonic speeds, with the lift-to-drag ratio for supersonic designs being about half that of subsonic designs.
-This means the aircraft would have to use more power than a subsonic design of the same size.
-But although they would burn more fuel in cruise, they would be able to fly more sorties in a given period of time, so fewer aircraft would be needed to service a particular route.
-This would remain economically advantageous as long as fuel represented a small percentage of operational costs, as it did at the time.
+Lift is not generated the same way at supersonic and subsonic speeds, with the lift-to-drag ratio for supersonic designs being about half that of subsonic designs.
+The aircraft would need more thrust than a subsonic design of the same size.
+Although they would use more fuel in cruise, they would be able to fly more revenue-earning flights in a given time, so fewer aircraft would be needed to service a particular route.
+This would remain economically advantageous as long as fuel represented a small percentage of operational costs.

-STAC suggested that two designs naturally fell out of their work, a transatlantic model flying at about Mach 2, and a shorter-range version flying at Mach 1.2 perhaps.
+STAC suggested that two designs naturally fell out of their work, a transatlantic model flying at about Mach 2, and a shorter-range version flying at Mach 1.2.
 Morgan suggested that a 150-passenger transatlantic SST would cost about £75 to £90 million to develop, and be in service in 1970.
-The smaller 100 passenger short-range version would cost perhaps £50 to £80 million, and be ready for service in 1968.
+The smaller 100-passenger short-range version would cost perhaps £50 to £80 million, and be ready for service in 1968.
 To meet this schedule, development would need to begin in 1960, with production contracts let in 1962.
-Morgan strongly suggested that the US was already involved in a similar project, and that if the UK failed to respond it would be locked out of an airliner market that he believed would be dominated by SST aircraft.
+Morgan suggested that the US was already involved in a similar project, and that if the UK failed to respond, it would be locked out of an airliner market that he believed would be dominated by SST aircraft.

-In 1959, a study contract was awarded to Hawker Siddeley and Bristol for preliminary designs based on the slender delta concept, which developed as the HSA.1000 and Bristol 198.
-Armstrong Whitworth also responded with an internal design, the M-Wing, for the lower-speed shorter-range category.
-Even at this early time, both the STAC group and the government were looking for partners to develop the designs.
+In 1959, a study contract was awarded to Hawker Siddeley and Bristol for preliminary designs based on the slender delta, which developed as the HSA.1000 and Bristol 198.
+Armstrong Whitworth also responded with an internal design, the M-Wing, for the lower-speed, shorter-range category.
+Both the STAC group and the government were looking for partners to develop the designs.
 In September 1959, Hawker approached Lockheed, and after the creation of British Aircraft Corporation in 1960, the former Bristol team immediately started talks with Boeing, General Dynamics, Douglas Aircraft, and Sud Aviation.